joehawkens/data-structures-tutorial/README.md

 - Purpose, common errors
 #### Diagram/Photo
 #### Documentation and Big-O speed complexity
-- When to use the data structure, Performance
+- When to use the data structure
+- Performance of DS in context
 #### Completed example code problem
 #### Incomplete example code w/ tests